-Our placement and exchange opportunities will set you up for a global career as you add to your skills and broaden your perspective on the world.
+Our placement and exchange opportunities set you up for a global career as you develop skills and broaden your world perspective.

-If you’re a Bachelor of Education student studying Early Childhood, Primary, Secondary or Health and Physical Education, you have the opportunity to undertake a short-term study abroad opportunity between January to February to Spain, Austria, Sweden or Kenya, or in June/July to the United States of America.
-Over the course of three to five weeks, you’ll gain insights into different international education contexts by combining university-based learning with local school visits.
+If you’re an Education or Teaching student, you can undertake a study abroad opportunity in countries like Spain, Austria, Sweden, Peru, Indonesia, and the United States of America.
+Over the course of three to six weeks, you’ll gain insights into different international education contexts by combining university-based learning with local school visits.

-For example, if you’re an undergraduate media and communications student you may have the opportunity to undertake an internship with an English-language newspaper in Bangkok, Beijing, Seoul, Dubai or Abu Dhabi.
+For example, if you’re an undergraduate Media and Communications student you may have the opportunity to undertake an internship with an English-language newspaper in Delhi, Bangkok, Beijing, Seoul, Dubai or Abu Dhabi.

 Two of the world’s leading institutions for the humanities and social sciences – the University of Sydney and Sciences Po in France – have come together to offer students a dual degree program, one of a kind in Australia.